erfan111/DataUtils/README.md

-# Julia Installation and dependencies
+# Julia and Python scripts for data representation and processing: Installation and dependencies

 This repository contains Julia and Python scripts for processing RPC RTT log files and plotting them.
 It imports a file containing the Round-trip times, parses them and removes the noisy data.
 They can be modified to create different plots.